spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

 2. The following has to be done simultaneously:
     * Trigger product abstract events to update their structure in ES.
     * Trigger their child documents to be published.
 3. RabbitMQ connection issues.
-Connection is getting closed after fetching a bunch of messages because the PHP process takes too long to be executed.
+The connection is getting closed after fetching a bunch of messages because the PHP process takes too long to be executed.
 After processing the messages, PHP tries to acknowledge them using the old connection which has been closed by RabbitMQ.
 Being single-threaded, the PHP library cannot asynchronously send any heartbeats when the thread is busy with something else.
    For more information, see [Detecting Dead TCP Connections with Heartbeats and TCP Keepalives](https://www.rabbitmq.com/heartbeats.html).

 #### Evaluated solutions

 The following solutions were evaluated:
 1. To handle bulk insert and update operations in the `_search` table, use [Common Table Expression (CTE)](https://www.postgresql.org/docs/10/queries-with.html) queries.
 We chose this solution because we had implemented it previously.
 To learn how this solution is used to optimize the speed of data importers, see [Data Importer Speed Optimization](/docs/scos/dev/data-import/{{site.version}}/data-importer-speed-optimization.html).
-2. To fill the `search` table on the insert update operations in the `entity` table, see [PostgreSQL trigger feature](https://www.postgresql.org/docs/9.1/sql-createtrigger.html).
+2. To fill the `search` table on the insert update operations in the `entity` table, see the [PostgreSQL trigger feature](https://www.postgresql.org/docs/9.1/sql-createtrigger.html).
 3. Implement a reconnection logic that establishes a new connection after catching an exception.

 #### Bulk insertion with raw SQL